 - answer questions on a Grade 5 theory music exam paper.

 What level is the course and do I need any particular skills?

-- You need to have completed Music theory: grade 4 or equivalent, and have good knowledge of rhythm and metre, melodic structure, the cycle of 5ths, and primary triads.
+- You need to have studied Music theory: grade 4, and have good knowledge of rhythm and metre, melodic structure, the cycle of 5ths, and primary triads.